-Here is the fifth part concerning facade inspection.
-We will deal with the question of metal fasteners for brick walls.
+Here is the fifth part concerning thefacade inspection.
+We will deal with the issue of metal fasteners for brick counter walls.
 These fasteners are therefore the elements connecting the brick facing to the structure of the building.

 Role of metal fasteners

 Let us mention that the fastening clips of the masonry transfer the lateral load of the wall, towards the structure of the building, and then prevent the movement of the lateral wall towards the outside.
 This can cause the brick wall to collapse.